KinashServer/KinashServer/README.md

 <h1>KinashServer</h1>
-KinashServer is simple node.JS HTTP server with basic config
+KinashServer is simple node.JS HTTP server with some basic config
 <h2>Launch</h2>
 <p>To launch, use these commands:
 <br>